samvera/hyrax/README.md

 version, be sure to select the appropriate branch or tag from the drop-down menu above.

+## Quickstart

+If you're looking to spin up a vanilla Hyrax application very quickly for demonstration purposes, you may be interested in [the samvera-vagrant project](https://github.com/samvera-labs/samvera-vagrant) which may be used to "kick the tires" of Hyrax and [Hyku](https://github.com/samvera-labs/hyku).
+It requires VirtualBox and Vagrant.

+## Prerequisites

-Prerequisites are required for both Creating a Hyrax\-based app and Contributing new features to Hyrax.
-After installing the Prerequisites:
+Prerequisites are required for both creating a Hyrax\-based app and contributing new features to Hyrax.
+After installing the prerequisites...

  * If you would like to create a new application using Hyrax follow the instructions for [Creating a Hyrax\-based app](#creating-a-hyrax-based-app).
  * If you would like to create new features for Hyrax follow the instructions for [Contributing](#contributing) and [Development](#development).

-## Prerequisites

 Hyrax requires the following software to work: